solderneer/solderneer/site/src/content/notes/hochiminh-vietnam.md

 ---
-title: "Ho Chi Minh, Vietnam"
+title: Ho Chi Minh, Vietnam
-emoji: "🇻‍🇳"
+emoji: 🇻‍🇳
 pubDate: 14-Nov-2022
 updatedDate: 14-Nov-2022
-tags: ["type/place"]
+tags:
+  - type/place
 ---

 **Ho Chi Minh is a beautifully chaotic place, with an ambience of ambition and fast-paced culture.
 The street food is a must-try, with the streetside Banh Mi, Pho and Com tam, being my favourites.**